The Berkovich realization for rigid analytic motives: Compatibility with the tilting equivalence

-where the category in the middle is the category of semi-perfectoid motives (see \cite{vezz-fw}) the functor $\LL j^*$ is induced by the inclusion of smooth perfectoid spaces inside smooth semi-perfectoid spaces, while $\LL i_!$ is the left adjoint of the functor $\LL i^*$ induced by the inclusion of smooth rigid analytic varieties inside smooth semi-perfectoid spaces.
+where the category in the middle is the category of semi-perfectoid motives (denoted by $\wwRigDA_{\widehat{\B}^1}^{\eff}(K,\Lambda)$ in \cite[Definition 3.22]{vezz-fw}) the functor $\LL j^*$ is induced by the inclusion of smooth perfectoid spaces inside smooth semi-perfectoid spaces, while $\LL i_!$ is the left adjoint of the functor $\LL i^*$ induced by the inclusion of smooth rigid analytic varieties inside smooth semi-perfectoid spaces.

 First, we consider the diagram